umegaya/lua-aws/README.md

 which main good point is define all AWS sevices by JS data structure. and library read these data and building API code on the fly. so AWS JS SDK is:
 - less code to maintain
-- in almost case, only need to update JSON service definition to follow the new version or change of the service API.
+- in almost case, only need to update service definition (from aws-sdk-js :D) to follow the new version or change of the service API.

 also aws-sdk-js seems to be well designed, so I decide to copy its architecture, without copying callback storm of aws-sdk-js (only vexing point of it)